Prevent, Test, Treat STDs/STIs

 Women under age 25 should be tested at least yearly for Gonorrhea.
 Like Chlamydia, it can cause serious problems, like PID, tubal pregnancy, and infertility.

-TREATMENT: Treatable with Antibiotics
+TREATMENT for Gonorrhea: Treatable with Antibiotics

-TREATMENT: Treatable with Antibiotics
+TREATMENT for Trich: Treatable with Antibiotics

 Syphilis is a bacterial infection that’s commonly transmitted through sexual contact.
 It’s curable with antibiotics, but if left untreated, it can cause serious health issues.